 Adjustable padded straps and harness

 Ever tried one of those big hiking bags that have all the straps and padding?
 This machine has a similar design with a harness that goes around the waist.
 All the weight is then put on your hips instead of your shoulders.
 The 22lb heavy frame almost goes unnoticed.
-The adjustable straps mean it can be suited for all shapes, sizes, and preference for where you would like the weight to fall.
+The adjustable straps mean it can be suited for all shapes, sizes, and preferences for where you would like the weight to fall.
 Extra padding makes the device fit snugly and comfortably.

 High velocity and quick start

 Most people do not want to spend their weekends doing hours of household upkeep.
 Therefore, time-saving is always going to be top of the list when reviewing your gas blower.
 This machine both starts fast and will efficiently get the job done.
 If you’re not fussy on where your hands are and how you control the frame, then that’s all you need.